← Back to Stories

 Key details reported by multiple sources:

-- Anthony Albanese delivered a rare national address to Australians on Wednesday night (7pm AEDT) about the Middle East war’s economic impact, interrupting all TV and radio broadcasts
+• Anthony Albanese delivered a national address to Australians on Wednesday evening (7pm AEDT) regarding the Middle East conflict and its impact on fuel supplies

-- The heavy vehicle road user charge was temporarily reduced to zero for three months to support transport industries
+• The heavy vehicle road user charge was reduced to zero for three months to support the transport industry

-- Australia currently holds about 39 days’ worth of petrol, 30 days’ worth of diesel, and 30 days’ worth of jet fuel in reserve
+• Australia currently has about 39 days’ worth of petrol, 30 days’ worth of diesel, and 30 days’ worth of jet fuel in reserve

 Points of Difference